Disentangled Representation Learning via Flow Matching: Introduction

 To address these limitations, we argue that the deterministic formulation of \emph{flow matching} provides a more principled geometric basis for semantic alignment than stochastic diffusion trajectories.
 Flow matching learns continuous-time generative dynamics by directly matching probability flow fields, thereby avoiding iterative denoising objectives and the associated noise-schedule design choices, while enabling efficient inference via Ordinary Differential Equation (ODE).
-Building on these structural advantages, we develop a flow-matching framework for disentangled representation learning that encourages factor-specific, non-overlapping latent transformations and provides explicit semantic alignment.
-To the best of our knowledge, this is the first study to investigate flow matching for disentanglement in this setting.
-Our key contributions are three-fold: \begin{itemize} \item \emph{Flow-matching formulation for disentanglement.} We cast disentangled representation learning as learning a factor-conditioned flow in a compact latent space, enabling a deterministic and effective generative process with ODE-based sampling. \item \emph{Alignment module via factor-aligned vector-field decomposition.} We propose an alignment module that enforces explicit semantic alignment by decomposing the learned vector field into factor-specific components, yielding a direct mapping from factors to latent-space dynamics and enabling fine-grained, factor-level control within the flow-matching framework. \item \emph{Empirical superiority across datasets and metrics.} Extensive experiments on multiple datasets demonstrate that our method consistently outperforms representative baselines, yielding quantitative improvements in disentanglement metrics (e.g., DCI and FactorVAE scores) and qualitative gains in semantic controllability and sample fidelity. \end{itemize}
+Building on these structural advantages, we develop a flow matching framework for disentangled representation learning that encourages factor-specific, non-overlapping latent transformations and provides explicit semantic alignment.
+To the best of our knowledge, this is the first study to investigate flow matching for general disentangled representation learning.
+Our key contributions are three-fold: \begin{itemize} \item We cast disentangled representation learning as learning a factor-conditioned flow in a compact latent space, enabling a deterministic and effective generative process with ODE-based sampling. \item We propose an alignment module that enforces explicit semantic alignment by decomposing the learned vector field into factor-specific components, yielding a direct mapping from factors to latent-space dynamics and enabling fine-grained, factor-level control within the flow-matching framework. \item Extensive experiments on multiple datasets demonstrate that our method consistently outperforms representative baselines, yielding quantitative improvements in disentanglement metrics and qualitative gains in semantic controllability and sample fidelity. \end{itemize}